Sequence0-chaitu/D-PACE-Data-Privacy-and-Asset-Classification-Engine/README.md

 MIT License — see [`LICENSE`](LICENSE) for details.

-> **Disclaimer:** D-PACE is a compliance *aid*, not a legal guarantee.
+> **Disclaimer:** D-PACE is a compliance (For education) not *aid*, not a legal guarantee.
 Always engage qualified legal counsel for formal GDPR / PCI DSS compliance assessments.(This project is only for educational purposes)